 - 1. City Council reorganization, including rotation of the office of Mayor and Deputy Mayor occurs annually at the regular meeting in December. - 2.
 The City Council believes that experience as a Council Member will assist those who are selected to serve as Mayor or Deputy Mayor, and that it is in the City's best interest that these selections be made in a manner that permits the Mayor and Deputy Mayor to gain that experience in cycles of governing and to acclimate themselves to the jobs, tasks, and roles prior to assuming their respective offices. - 3.
 It is appropriate to base such succession on rotation, seniority and election results according to the following: - A. Each Council Member has a specified position in the rotation sequence.
-In any year, the first person in the sequence is typically selected as Mayor, and the second in the sequence as the Deputy Mayor. - B. After serving as Mayor, that Council Member moves to the end of the rotation sequence, and the other four Council Members move forward. - C. When a Council Member is newly elected or appointed (as the result of a cancelled election), that new Council Member goes into the fourth position in the rotation, after all incumbents, but before the current outgoing Mayor. - D. If two or more Council Members are newly elected or appointed at the same time, the newly elected or appointed Council Members shall draw lots to determine their position relative to one another in the rotational sequence. - E. If a Council Member is appointed to fill a mid-term vacancy, that Council Member will go to the bottom of the rotational list. - F. Incumbent Council Members, when re-elected, do not begin anew at the bottom of the list, but rather retain their placement in the rotation. - G. If for any reason (death, resignation, recall, not seeking re-election, etc.) a Council Member is removed from the rotation, the remaining Council Members move forward in the sequence. - H. A Council Member may decline to serve as Mayor or Deputy Mayor.
+In any year, the first person in the sequence is typically selected as Mayor, and the second in the sequence as the Deputy Mayor. - B. After serving as Mayor, that Council Member moves to the end of the rotation sequence, and the other four Council Members move forward. - C. When a Council Member is newly elected or appointed (as the result of a cancelled election), that new Council Member goes into the fourth position in the rotation, after all incumbents, but before the current outgoing Mayor. - If two or more Council Members are newly elected at the same time, the number of votes received in the election determines the position in the sequence, with the new Council Member receiving the highest number of votes being the first among the new Council Members. - D. If two or more Council Members are newly elected or appointed at the same time, (as the result of a cancelled election), the newly elected or appointed Council Members shall draw straws lots to determine their position relative to one another in the rotational sequence. - E. If a Council Member is appointed to fill a mid-term vacancy, that Council Member will go to the bottom of the rotational list. - F. Incumbent Council Members, when re-elected, do not begin anew at the bottom of the list, but rather retain their placement in the rotation. - G. If for any reason (death, resignation, recall, not seeking re-election, etc.) a Council Member is removed from the rotation, the remaining Council Members move forward in the sequence.

+- H. A Council Member may decline to serve as Mayor or Deputy Mayor.
 In this case, the office would pass to the next Council Member on the list.
-The Council Member who declined may drop back one position in the rotation.

-- 4. When the Council reorganizes, the outgoing Mayor will nominate the Deputy Mayor to succeed him/her.
+The Council Member who declined may drop back one position in the rotation. - 4.
+When the Council reorganizes, the outgoing Mayor will nominate the Deputy Mayor to succeed him/her.
 The newly appointed Mayor will then nominate the next Council Member in the rotational sequence to serve as Deputy Mayor for the coming year. - 5.
 The process described above shall guide the council's selection of the Mayor and Deputy Mayor; however, a majority of the City Council retains the authority to disregard the process and select any member of the City Council for these positions. - 6.
 The City Clerk shall keep a list outlining the suggested rotational sequence and update it annually.